apache/felix-dev/http/README.md

 The Apache Felix HTTP Service project includes several bundles.

-  * `org.apache.felix.http.servlet-api` - Provides the Servlet API (version 5.0 of the Servlet specification, with additional OSGi metadata)
+  * `org.apache.felix.http.servlet-api` - Provides the Servlet API (version 6.0 of the Servlet specification, with additional OSGi metadata)
-  * `org.apache.felix.http.jetty` - Implementation that is embedding Jetty server (currently Jetty 11, requiring Java 11).
-This bundle includes the http.api bundle.
+  * `org.apache.felix.http.jetty` - Implementation that is embedding Jetty server (currently Jetty 12, requiring Java 17).
+This bundle includes the http.base bundle.
   * `org.apache.felix.http.sslfilter` - Servlet filter for handling SSL termination.
   * `org.apache.felix.http.bridge` - Implementation that uses the host application server (bridged mode).
 Must be used with the proxy (see below)
   * `org.apache.felix.http.proxy` - Proxy that is needed inside WAR when deployed inside an application server.